flensrocker/discriminated-unions/README.md

-# Domain Modeling with Discriminated Unions
+# Domain Modeling with TypeScript

 ## Introduction